 A germ warfare lab has had an accident.
 The first theory is that one of the nasty germs has gotten free and killed several scientists.
 The big fear is that a more virulent strain, named The...
 See full summary »

 Too many things have been going wrong in too many Formula One races.
 Johnny Harlow, world champion driver and apparent cause of the latest accident, decides the time has come to sort things...
 See full summary »

 Lawyer Ralph Anderson arrives in Tula, an amazingly remote town in the desert, as reluctant emissary of mob chief Victor Massonetti, who wants the airstrip clear for his unofficial exit ...
 See full summary »

 An adventurer (Hamilton) decides to go in search of the lost city in the Amazon jungle.
 A motley crew of other people with reasons of their own decide to join him for the wealth of the lost...
 See full summary »

 Vienna, 1956.
 After Soviet tanks crush the Hungarian uprising, soldier-of-fortune Mike Reynolds is hired to help a threatened Hungarian scientist (Prof. Jansci) escape from Budapest.
-He and Julia, the professor's daughter, cross the boulder posing as journalists, but they encounter a problem.
-The staunch freedom fighter doesn't want to go!
+He and Julia, the professor's daughter, cross the border posing as journalists, but they encounter a problem.
+The staunch freedom fighter doesn't want to go.
 Written by

 Mike Rogers <MICHAELPEM@aol.com>